jfisher009/NationalCyberLeagueResource/README.md

   - Download ophcrack [here](https://ophcrack.sourceforge.io/download.php?type=ophcrack)
   - Download table [here](https://ophcrack.sourceforge.io/tables.php): Most password for NCL are found in XP Free Small or XP Free Special.
 - [CeWL](https://www.kali.org/tools/cewl/): CeWL (Custom Word List generator) is used to crawl a website an make a list of words that can be used for cracking a password.
 - [John the Ripper](https://www.kali.org/tools/john/): Used similarly to hashcat.
 John the Ripper is used to crack password hashes.
-I am not familiar with John the Ripper amd prefer hashcat so, I will not offer much of a guide on it.
+I am not familiar with John the Ripper amd prefer hashcat so, I will not offer much of a guide on it
+- [Mentalist](https://en.kali.tools/?p=1310): Generate large wordlists based on a dictionary, or create rules for hashcat or John the Ripper.
+- [Hydra](https://www.kali.org/tools/hydra/): Brute force server passwords and try to connect.
+- [SecLists](https://github.com/danielmiessler/SecLists): GitHub repo with great wordlists and lots of other hacking goodies.

 ## Log Analysis
 - [cat](https://www.geeksforgeeks.org/cat-command-in-linux-with-examples/): Used to read the contets of a file `cat example.txt`